kunigami/kunigami.github.io/blog/_posts/2021-11-16-a-simple-key-logger.md

 ## Conclusion

 This was a fun project to work on.
-It's the first time I write a MacOS application and used Electron.
+It's the first time I write a MacOS application and use Electron.

 Apple's documentation was not very helpful, especially for API documentation.
 One example was trying to figure out which constant in `CGEventType` mapped to 14, which was an unhandled value I was seeing in runtime.
 Neither the web nor XCode's documentation helped me and after some reverse engineering it turned out 14 is not part of `CGEventType`.